LDL receptor: Protein

 This protein belongs to the LDLR family and is made up of a number of functionally distinct domains, including 3 EGF-like domains, 7 LDL-R class A domains, and 6 LDL-R class B repeats.

 The N-terminal domain of the LDL receptor, which is responsible for ligand binding, is composed of seven sequence repeats (~50% identical).
 Each repeat, referred to as a class A repeat or LDL-A, contains roughly 40 amino acids, including 6 cysteine residues that form disulfide bonds within the repeat.
 Additionally, each repeat has highly conserved acidic residues which it uses to coordinate a single calcium ion in an octahedral lattice.
 Both the disulfide bonds and calcium coordination are necessary for the structural integrity of the domain during the receptor's repeated trips to the highly acidic interior of the endosome.
 The exact mechanism of interaction between the class A repeats and ligand (LDL) is unknown, but it is thought that the repeats act as "grabbers" to hold the LDL.
 Binding of ApoB requires repeats 2-7 while binding ApoE requires only repeat 5 (thought to be the ancestral repeat).

 Next to the ligand binding domain is an EGF precursor homology domain (EGFP domain).
 This shows approximately 30% homology with the EGF precursor gene.
 There are three "growth factor" repeats; A, B and C. A and B are closely linked while C is separated by the YWTD repeat region, which adopts a beta-propeller conformation (LDL-R class B domain).
 It is thought that this region is responsible for the pH-dependent conformational shift that causes bound LDL to be released in the endosome.

 A third domain of the protein is rich in O-linked oligosaccharides but appears to show little function.
 Knockout experiments have confirmed that no significant loss of activity occurs without this domain.
 It has been speculated that the domain may have ancestrally acted as a spacer to push the receptor beyond the extracellular matrix.

 The single transmembrane domain of 22 (mostly) non-polar residues crosses the plasma membrane in a single alpha helix.

 The cytosolic C-terminal domain contains ~50 amino acids, including a signal sequence important for localizing the receptors to clathrin-coated pits and for triggering receptor-mediated endocytosis after binding.
 Portions of the cytosolic sequence have been found in other lipoprotein receptors, as well as in more distant receptor relatives.

 Mutations

-Mutations in the gene encoding the LDL receptor are known to cause familial hypercholesterolaemia.
+Loss-of-function mutations in the gene encoding the LDL receptor are known to cause familial hypercholesterolaemia.

 There are 5 broad classes of mutation of the LDL receptor: